blas-lapack-rs/blas-sys/README.md

 ## [Documentation][doc]

-## Contributing
+## Contribution

-Contribution is very much appreciated.
-Fork the project, commit your changes, and open a pull request!
+Your participation and contribution are highly appreciated.
+Do not hesitate to file an issue or open a pull request.
 Note that any contribution will be licensed according to the terms given in [LICENSE.md](LICENSE.md).

 [1]: http://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms